Actilyse Cathflo 2 mg powder for solution for injection and infusion

 Adverse reactions listed below are classified according to frequency and system organ class.
 Frequency groupings are defined according to the following convention: Very common (≥1/10), Common (≥1/100 to <1/10), Uncommon (≥1/1,000 to <1/100), Rare (≥1/10,000 to <1/1,000), Very rare (<1/10,000), Not known (cannot be estimated from the available data).

-In clinical trials investigating treatment of occluded catheters with Actilyse Cathflo the following undesirable effects were observed:
+In clinical trials investigating treatment of occluded catheters with Actilyse Cathflo the following adverse reactions were observed:

 Infections and infestations